Negative Spin $\Delta_T$ noise Induced by Spin-Flip Scattering and Andreev Reflection: Theory

+The boundary matching conditions at the interfaces of the considered setup can be expressed as follows.
+At the position of the magnetic impurity, $x=-a$, we have

+where the exchange interaction occurs due to the spin-flipper.
+At the normal metal–superconductor interface, $x=0$, the boundary conditions are

+where $U$ denotes the strength of the insulating barrier.
+Substituting the wavefunctions defined in Eq.~(\ref{eq1}) into these boundary conditions allows us to solve for the scattering amplitudes corresponding to an incident electron with either spin orientation.
+In our calculations of quantum shot noise and $\Delta_T$ noise, we use the dimensionless barrier strength $Z = \frac{m^* U}{\hbar^2 k_F}$ and the dimensionless exchange interaction $J = \frac{m^* J_0}{\hbar^2 k_F}$.

-When the electron's elastic scattering time is much greater than the spin-flipper's relaxation time $\tau_e \gg \tau_{sf}$, the spin-flipper will flip back before encountering the next incident electron, see Fig.~\ref{fig:avgm}.
+One can also consider four different possible configurations as shown in Fig. \ref{fig:avgm}.
+When the electron's elastic scattering time is much greater than the relaxation time of the spin-flipper $\tau_e \gg \tau_{sf}$, the spin-flipper will flip back before it interacts with the upcoming incident electron, see Fig.~\ref{fig:avgm}.
 Therefore, spin magnetic moment $m$ for a specific spin-flipper's spin $S$ is not fixed, and to calculate any transport quantity, the average over all possible $m$ values is taken.
 We consider the cases where a spin-up incident electron interacts in either spin-configuration 1 ($S=m$) or spin-configuration 2 ($S \neq m$).
 Likewise, for spin-down incident electron, the spin-flipper interacts via spin-configuration 3 ($S \neq -m$) or spin-configuration 4 ($S=-m$), as shown in Fig. \ref{fig:avgm}.

-The beauty of the spin-flip scattering approach as pioneered in Ref. \cite{spinflipper} is that a two-body problem (electron scattering from a static spin flipper) can be addressed effectively via a single particle Schrodinger Hamiltonian.
-The spin-flipper's behavior is not governed by time-dependent dynamics nor any many-body approach.
-One can mistake the spin-flipper in our N$_1$/SF/N$_2$ junction to be like a Kondo impurity.
-However, it should be noted that the Kondo effect arises when the impurity's localized magnetic moment interacts with the conduction electrons, leading to the formation of a Kondo spin-singlet state in a time-dependent many-body picture \cite{kondo}.
-Unlike the Kondo effect, in our work spin-flipper impurity \cite{spinflip,spinflipper} is analyzed in single particle non-time dependent picture.
-In our study, therefore, there is no Kondo-like behaviour.